 One hundred and ninety-eight auditors completed the Risk Type Compass®.
 The dispersion of Risk Type within the sample is shown in Figure 6.12.
 Here we can see a very distinctive distribution of Risk Types, with 69% of the participating Auditors grouped in a cluster of just three Risk Types.
 The highest proportion of individuals fell in to the Deliberate Type (37%), described as being rooted in a high level of calm self-confidence combined with detailed preparation and planning.
 The second most common Risk Type was the Composed Type (22%); individuals who fall within this group are described as having high levels of poise, self-belief, optimism and resilience and being imperturbable and even-tempered.
 There are far fewer individuals in the Intense and Excitable Risk Types, and just 1% within the Carefree Risk Type.

 Figure 6.12.
-Proportion of Auditors in each Risk.
-The Axial group consists of 8.6% of the sample (n = 198)
+Proportion of Auditors in each Risk (n = 198)

 Figure 6.13.
 Distribution of auditor Risk Types (%) compared to the general population (n = 198)